Buy–Sell Insurance Advice

 FAQs

-If your company has multiple owners, making a buy–sell agreement part of your succession planning – what happens when an owner dies or becomes unable to fulfil their duties – is critical.
+If your company has multiple owners, making a buy-sell agreement part of your succession planning is critical to address what happens when an owner dies or becomes unable to fulfill their duties.

 But a buy–sell agreement needs a funding mechanism: a way for either the company or remaining owners to buy back the departing owner’s shares.